atomicobject/objection/README.md

 Description
 ===========

-A lightweight dependency injection framework for Objective-C. With support for iOS and MacOS X.

-Why Objection?
+Objection is a lightweight dependency injection framework for Objective-C for MacOS X and iOS.
+For those of you that have used Guice objection will feel familiar.
+Objection was built to stay out of your way and alleviate the need to maintain a large XML container or manually construct objects.

+Features
 ==============

 * "Annotation" Based Dependency Injection
-* Does not require that a large upfront container is maintained
-* Lazy Instantiation over Eager Instantiation
-* Alleviates the need to manually construct objects or rely on factories
-* Support for integrating external dependencies
+* Seamless support for integrating custom and external dependencies

-Synopsis
+  * Custom Object Providers
+  * Meta Class Bindings
+  * Protocol Bindings
+  * Instance Bindings
+* Lazily instantiates dependencies
+* Eager Singletons

+Using Objection
 ========

 ### Basic Usage